-An investment entity shall not consolidate its subsidiaries or apply IFRS 3 when it obtains control of another entity, except in limited circumstances.
+An investment entity shall not consolidate its subsidiaries or apply IFRS 3 when it obtains control of another entity, except in limited circumstances, explained below.
 Instead, an investment entity shall measure an investment in a subsidiary at FVTPL in accordance with IFRS 9 Financial Instruments.

-An investment entity is exempt from consolidation on the date it qualifies as an investment entity, and the exemption ceased when the entity no longer qualifies as such.
+An investment entity is exempt from consolidation on the date it qualifies as an investment entity, and the exemption ceases when the entity no longer qualifies.
 The only exception is for subsidiary that is not itself an investment entity and whose main purpose and activities are to provide services relating to the investment entity's investment activities.

-The Unit Trust holds 100% of the interest in Hollyport Secondary Opportunities V Holdings SLP (the "SLP"), which was established in Jersey and is managed by Hollyport Secondary Opportunities V - A GP Limited.
-The SLP was incorporated for the purpose of holding underlying investments on behalf of the Unit Trust.
-The SLP has no operations other than providing a vehicle for the acquisition, holding and onward sale of certain underlying partnerships.
-The SLP is also reflected at its fair value, with the key fair value driver being the investment in underlying partnerships that the SLP holds on behalf of the Unit Trust.
-The SLP does not require consolidation as the Unit Trust is classified as an investment entity defined in IFRS 10.
+The Unit Trust holds 100% of the interest in HCP VI Holdings SLP (the "SLP") and Hollyport VI Holdings SLP (the "SLP"), which were established in Jersey and managed by Hollyport VI Holdings GP Limited.
+The SLPs were incorporated for the purpose of holding underlying investments on behalf of the Unit Trust.
+The SLPs have no operations other than providing vehicles for the acquisition, holding and onward sale of certain underlying partnerships.
+The SLPs are also reflected at their fair value, with the key fair value driver being the investments in underlying partnerships that the SLPs holds on behalf of the Unit Trust.
+The SLPs do not require consolidation as the Unit Trust is classified as investment entity as defined in IFRS 10.